Monday, July 4, 2016

 So then, is there any significance to earthquakes?
 Yes!

-Jesus' disciples asked ‘what will be the sign…’, singular, NOT ‘what will be the signs…’ Jesus answered their question exactly: he gave a composite “sign,” made up of several details, one of which was earthquakes.
+Jesus' disciples asked ‘what will be the sign…’, singular; NOT ‘what will be the signs…’ Jesus answered their question exactly: he gave a composite “sign,” made up of several details, one of which was earthquakes.
 His answer as recorded by Luke reads, “Nation shall rise against nation, and kingdom against kingdom; and there shall be great earthquakes, and in divers places famines and pestilences; and there shall be terror…” (Luke 21:10, 11)

 He also gave a parable, or illustration, in the same chapter of Luke.
 “Then he taught them a lesson thus—‘Look at the fig tree and all the other trees.
 When they are already budding, you see it and know by your own selves that the summer is already near.
 And so may you, as soon as you see these things happening, know that the Kingdom of God is near.’”

 Jesus never said that an earthquake was a sign of the end.
 Nor did he say that earthquakes would increase, either in number or size, as the end approached.
-He simply said the sign would include earthquakes.
+He simply said the sign would include great earthquakes.
 How would his followers know that any particular earthquake was significant?
 By the presence of all the other parts of the sign at the same time.

-The Peninsular wars were also plagued by food shortages and epidemics.
+Those wars were also plagued by food shortages and epidemics.
 “The Guadiana epidemic at its highest,” says author Andrew Bramford, was one of the worst epidemics to strike during that war.
 Furthermore, he says, “it went on over a period of four months, during which the death rate, though peaking in November, remained continually in excess of five hundred men per month.”

-Clearly, since this world system is still going, those tragedies did not fulfill the sign Jesus gave.
-What was lacking?
-First, the casualties of the Peninsular Wars were almost exclusively British and French soldiers.
-Many of the battles were observed by civilians standing safely on a nearby hilltop.
-World War I and World War II are properly so named… few people anywhere on earth were exempt or immune from the effects.
+World War I and World War II are properly called world wars… few people anywhere on earth were exempt or immune from the effects.
 Likewise the food shortages during the Napoleonic period were temporary and localized.
 In fact, a macabre footnote of those wars is that food crops grew more abundantly in fields where battles had taken place, likely because of the churned up soil and the spilled blood.
 But today, when we speak of food shortages, we are talking in terms of a billion or more people who don’t have enough to eat.
-The Guardian of November 17, 2009, reported that over a million kids in the United States are malnourished.
+According to some reports over a million kids in the United States are malnourished.

 If you still don’t believe that now we really are approaching the end of our current world system, I have a question for you: How bad do things have to get before you would say they, finally, fulfill the prophecy Jesus gave?